 The four men took on the four-star cross-country course, including pausing for press-ups inside the Cottesmore Leap

-Have you always dreamt of riding round the iconic four-star cross-country course at the Land Rover Burghley Horse Trials?
+Have you always dreamt of riding round the iconic five-star cross-country course at the Land Rover Burghley Horse Trials?
 Well,

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription